KenKundert/nestedtext/doc/basic_syntax.rst

     # this line is ignored

-    # this lien is also ignore, as is the blank line above.
+    # this line is also ignored, as is the blank line above.

 .. _nesting: